chipsalliance/Caliptra/doc/Caliptra.md

         <tr>
             <td>4.1.2</td>
             <td>If the key store is updateable, then the key store shall be updated using an authenticated update mechanism, absent unambiguous physical presence through a secure local update.</td>
             <td>Hashes for the keys used to authenticate Caliptra FW are programmed into fuses during manufacturing.
 If a key is deemed to be compromised, that key may be revoked and the next key used instead.
-See the chapter on Fuse/OTP Requirements.</td>
+See the Fuse/OTP Requirements section.</td>
         </tr>
         <tr>
             <td rowspan=2>4.1.3</td>
             <td>Each platform device that implements a detection capability shall rely on either a Root of Trust for Detection (RTD), or a Chain of Trust for Detection (CTD).
 The CTD is anchored by an RTD for its detection.</td>
             <td>Caliptra forms the basis for all trust in the SoC starting from execution of its immutable ROM.
 All other firmware shall be authenticated and executed as part of a CoT extended from the Caliptra ROM.
-See the chapter on Secure Boot Flow.</td>
+See the Secure Boot Flow section.</td>
         </tr>
         <tr>
             <td>The RTD or CTD shall include or have access to information necessary to detect corruption of firmware code and critical data.</td>
             <td>Caliptra relies on hashes of authorized keys stored in fuses.
 Those hashes are then checked against public keys found in firmware headers to authenticate Caliptra’s runtime firmware.
 Caliptra relies on redundancy in the fuses to protect the key and configuration data.
-See the chapter on Fuse/OTP Requirements.</td>
+See the Fuse/OTP Requirements section.</td>
         </tr>
         <tr>
             <td rowspan=3>4.2.3</td>